Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

   ![Confirm deletion of attribute](../../Assets/Screenshots/PIM/Settings/Attributes/ConfirmDeletionAttribute.png "[Confirm deletion of attribute]")

-  > [Info] In the window all dependencies to attribute sets, ETL-mappings and entity entries are displayed.
+  > [Info] All dependencies to attribute sets, ETL-mappings and entity entries are displayed in this window.
 Be aware that problems may occur if you delete an attribute with existing dependencies.
 For defining attributes, the [CONFIRM] button is not displayed in the *Confirm deletion of attribute?* window as they cannot be deleted.

 3. Click the [CONFIRM] button in the bottom right corner.
   The attribute has been deleted and moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
 The *Confirm deletion of attribute?* window is closed.

-  > [Warning] Problems may occur if you delete an attribute with existing dependencies.
+  > [Caution] Problems may occur if you delete an attribute with existing dependencies.

 > [Info] The attribute is deleted in the PIM product, but it can still be recovered.
 To irretrievably delete the attribute, see [Finally delete an attribute](#finally-delete-an-attribute).